-Town Hall Theatre has been at the centre of arts and culture for more than half a decade.
-They offer a variety of entertainment from dance, theatre, live music, and more.
+Town Hall Theatre has been at the centre of arts and culture for over half a decade.
+They offer a variety of entertainment, from dance, to theatre, live music, and more.
 The building itself was established in 1873.

 Reflection Park was opened as a memorial park in 2008 and was attended by Port Perry’s respected government officials and local war veterans.
-It was the result of students from nine who volunteered their talents and skills to the project.
+It resulted from student nine, who volunteered their talents and skills to the project.

 War Memorial Library (Now Closed)

 War Memorial Library was constructed in 1934 but only officially operated the following year.